CHH/Trek/README.md

     trek migrate [<version>]

 Probably the most important command.
-Invoked with no arguments `trek-migrate` applies all migrations which are not applied.
+Invoked with no arguments `trek-migrate` applies all migrations up to and including the latest.

 It also takes an optional second argument, which specifies a version to migrate to.
 If this version is lower as the current database version